ronsiu-2021/wi21-cse110-lab4/part1/part1.md

 5. What will happen at line 11 and why?

     On line 11, there is an Reference error because i is not defined.
 The variable i is a let variable and declared at line 5.
-Since let variable is a block-local variable and let i is declared at the same line with the for loop, which will be considered inside the for loop, variable i  is not accessible from line 11.
+Since let variable is a block-local variable and let i is declared at the same line with the for loop, which will be considered inside the for loop.
+Its scope is inside the loop. variable i  is not accessible from line 11.

 6. What will happen at line 12 and why?

      On line 12, there is an Reference error because discountedPrice is not defined.
-The variable discountedPrice is a let variable and declared at line 6.
+The variable discountedPrice is a let variable and declared at line 6, which is inside the for loop, and its scope is inside the for loop.
 Since let variable is a block-local variable and let discountedPrice is declared inside the for loop, the variable discountedPrice is not accessible from line 12.

 7. What will happen at line 13 and why?